 You can sell your products online instead of those of an affiliate.
 You don’t necessarily have to have anything great, but rather you can use a company such as CafePress in order design products such as T-Shirts for your site.
 With a profit margin as low as $1, if you sell 500 a day… think about it.

-5. Selling Information
+5. Selling Information to Monetize My Blog

 No, I don’t mean like WikiLeaks or anything like that.
 I’m talking about teaching others what you know.
 You are the Subject Matter Expert, why not get paid by selling that knowledge or information a variety of ways.
 Information products can be anything from eBooks, Audio Books, White Papers, PDFs, to webinar courses.
 With these digital products, you will be able to sell your ideas and knowledge inexpensively to customers who are willing to pay for your expertise.